angular/angular/adev/src/content/tools/cli/esbuild.md

-# Getting started with the Angular CLI's new build system
+# Migrating to the new build system

 In v17 and higher, the new build system provides an improved way to build Angular applications.
 This new build system includes: